PointCloudLibrary/pcl/doc/tutorials/content/gpu_install.rst

 Configuring your PC to use your Nvidia GPU with PCL
 ---------------------------------------------------

-In this tutorial you will learn how to make your configure your system to make it compatible to run the GPU methods provided by PCL.
+In this tutorial you will learn how to configure your system to make it compatible to run the GPU methods provided by PCL.
 This tutorial is for Ubuntu, other Linux distrubutions can follow a similar process to set it up.

 Windows is **not** currently officialy supported for the GPU methods.